 We comply with the requirements of the Data Protection Act 1998 and, with effect from 25th May 2018, with the General Data Protection Regulation.

-We only record your personal information when you give it to us.
-This may include your name, contact details and information about your education and employment (so that you can use our services as a young person or volunteer/mentor).
+Information you give us: This may include your name, contact details and information about your education and employment (so that you can use our services as a young person or volunteer/mentor).
 We monitor the diversity of the people who work with us so we are sure that we are reaching the right people and so we may also ask you to give us sensitive personal data (for example, whether you have a disability).

 We will collect this information when you contact Arts Emergency, register on our websites, make a donation to us or register to receive e-newsletters.